tlegasse/anatta-interview/readme.md

 It is recommended to use the [Shopify GraphQL API](https://shopify.dev/docs/api/admin-graphql).

-This project will be leveraging environment variables collected from a .env file in the root directory.
-Please see the .env.example file in this repository for reference to variables configured therein.
+this project will be leveraging environment variables collected from a .env file in the root directory. please see the .env.example file in this repository for reference to variables configured therein.